-This branch oversees grants in a wide range of topics including radiation physics, radiobiology of tumor and normal cells and tissues, development of novel therapeutic tools and development of predictive assays and biomarkers of tumor and normal tissue responses.
-The grant portfolio is thus wide ranging and is managed by four program directors, each with their own area of expertise.
+This branch oversees grants in a wide range of topics including: radiation physics, radiobiology of tumor cells, normal cells and tissues, development of novel therapeutic tools and development of predictive assays and biomarkers of tumor and normal tissue responses.
+RDB’s grant portfolio is managed by four Program Directors, each very knowledgeable in their area(s) of expertise.